kkoomen/dotfiles-osx/README.md

 Use CSS selectors in HTML to easily create divs or quickly wrap selected text in tags.

+### `fzf.vim`
+A wicked fast fuzzy finder for vim as an improved alternative for CtrlP.

 ### `indentLine`
 Adds an indicator to display the indention levels.